 - How will the ADOS who’ve intermixed with Blacks throughout the diaspora and continent, or outside their racial group, be affected by the funds that should be allocated?

-- If the ADOS requests are granted, what happens next in terms of us and our brothers & sisters abroad?
+- If the ADOS requests are granted, what happens next in terms of us and African people abroad?
 Do we block off building with the diaspora and continent?

 Feel free to comment to below.